vmdonny/vmdonny/ReadMe.md

 - 👋 Hello!
-My name is Donovan Martell, a 19 y/o student at Cascades Job Corps.
+My name is Donovan Martell, a 20 y/o student at Pierce Community College.
 - 👀 I am heavily interested in physics and computer science.
 I have written some scripts in my time here, and I'll be posting a few.
-- 🌱 I’m currently finishing my HSD and Google's IT Automation with Python.
-Acquired GED in October, Comptia A+ in January, and Linux+ in July.
+- 🌱 I have numerous IT Certificates from Cascades Job Corps and am currently studying Physics!
 - 💞️ Collaboration would be wonderful, I'm always down for learning/teaching opportunities.
 - 📫 You can reach out to me at donovanvmartell@gmail.com for any reason!

 <!---